jadedcat/JadedTweaks/README.md

 ----------Mod based changes:----------
--Botania + ExNihilo - removes Terraform wand (giant piles of dirt not good in skyblock) -ExtraUtilities + ExNihilo - adds a cheaper recipe for the basic builder's wand
+- Botania + ExNihilo - removes Terraform wand (giant piles of dirt not good in skyblock)
+- ExtraUtilities + ExNihilo - adds a cheaper recipe for the basic builder's wand
 - Natura + AgriCraft - removes seed bags
-- Agricraft + ExNihilo - adds a cheaper journal recipe -Progressive Automation + Iguana Tweaks- adds a cobblegen upgrade recipe using clay buckets
+- Agricraft + ExNihilo - adds a cheaper journal recipe
+- Progressive Automation + Iguana Tweaks- adds a cobblegen upgrade recipe using clay buckets
 - BloodMagic + ExNihilo - adds spawn egg recipes
 - BloodMagic + HQM - adds a heart recipe
-- BloodMagic + ExNihilo - adds a cheaper sacrificial knife and altar recipe using flint -Harvestcraft+IguanaTinkerTweaks - adds claybucket recipe for fresh water
+- BloodMagic + ExNihilo - adds a cheaper sacrificial knife and altar recipe using flint
+- Harvestcraft+IguanaTinkerTweaks - adds claybucket recipe for fresh water
 - Harvestcraft + Botania - adds flour recipes to the botania mortar
 - Harvestcraft - adds a recipe for potato flour
 - MFR+ Thaumcraft or RedstoneArsenal or ThermalExpansion or TiConstruct or Botania in any combination - changes the machine upgrade recipes
-- ThermalExpansion - adds a recipe for Mithril ore -SolarFlux+ThermalExpansion - changes the mirror recipe to use silver -TinkersConstruct+ Thaumcraft - adds recipes for heart canisters -TConstruct+ExtraUtilities - makes spikes require a smeltery for metal -Harvestcraft + IguanaTinkerTweaks - makes the pot and saucepan use a smeltery for crafting.
+- ThermalExpansion - adds a recipe for Mithril ore
+- SolarFlux+ThermalExpansion - changes the mirror recipe to use silver
+- TinkersConstruct+ Thaumcraft - adds recipes for heart canisters
+- TConstruct+ExtraUtilities - makes spikes require a smeltery for metal
+- Harvestcraft + IguanaTinkerTweaks - makes the pot and saucepan use a smeltery for crafting.
--TConstruct + AE2 - uses the wooden gear for making the gear cast.
+- TConstruct + AE2 - uses the wooden gear for making the gear cast.
 - Thaumcraft - adds a new aspect
--Thaumcraft + RecallStones - changes the recall stone recipes to use arcane crafting -Thaumcraft + ExNihilo + ForbiddenMagic - adds crucible recipes for FM shards -Thaumcraft + CustomNpcs - adds recipes for some items, used for quests in AS2.
+- Thaumcraft + RecallStones - changes the recall stone recipes to use arcane crafting
+- Thaumcraft + ExNihilo + ForbiddenMagic - adds crucible recipes for FM shards
+- Thaumcraft + CustomNpcs - adds recipes for some items, used for quests in AS2.

 ---------Vanilla Changes ----------